gasingh/furniture-style-classifier/README.md

 ## Summary

 I found an interesting book in a booksale in London which is a pictorial guide from the 1990s teaching people how to identify furniture styles.
 The book is meant as a concise resource for curators, furniture collectors, and connoisseurs, as well as students of history and decorative arts.
-The book also provides  My idea and fascniation is that if a person can read a book and learn to identify furniture styles, can an AI do it as well?
+The book provide one page descriptions and images for 36 styles ranging from 1600s to 1900s.
+My idea and fascniation is that if a person can read a book and learn to identify furniture styles, can an AI do it as well?

 ## Background